 Both boys had fall birthdays and started pre-school about the time they turned three.
 Living in rural areas, the bills were quite reasonable.
 Our younger son does his best to keep up with his brother and was reading chapter books by the time he finished pre-school.
 He actually skipped kindergarten and went straight into first grade.
 In hindsight, he might have been better off entering kindergarten early, which would have saved us a few thousand dollars.

-Now, they’re both enrolled in the same public elementary school.
-They both qualified for the district’s gifted program, so they will have the same teachers one year apart and will be learning at a quicker pace with the same group of kids each year.
+Previously, they were both enrolled in the same public elementary school.
+They each qualified for the district’s gifted program, so they will had the same teachers one year apart and will be learning at a quicker pace with the same group of kids each year.

 Do they plan to go to college?
 If so, how do you plan to pay for college?
 Is the child responsible?
 Are you fully responsible?
 Is it a bit of both?
 How did you decide this?

-I have funded a 529 Plan for each of them with balances of $100,000 apiece so far.
-With another 8 to 10 years to grow before we plan to touch them, it should be a tidy sum when they matriculate to college and perhaps beyond.
+I have funded a 529 Plan for each of them with balances of over $100,000 apiece so far.
+With another 7 to 9 years to grow before we plan to touch them, it should be a tidy sum when they matriculate to college and perhaps beyond.

 I want it to be enough money to keep them out of debt if they pursue reasonably affordable options (like a quality public university) and if there’s money left over when they’ve finished their schooling, those dollars can grow for another two to three decades and be used for our grandchildren’s’ education.